 How to Crop Video in iMovie '11

-Select a clip to crop and click the Crop, Rotate, and Ken Burns button.
+Select a clip to crop, and click the Adjust button on the toolbar.

-If need be, click one of the arrows to rotate the entire image in either direction.
+If need be, click one of the buttons with a small rectangle and arrows to rotate the entire image in either direction.

-Before confirming the crop, you can click the Preview button to see what your newly cropped clip will look like.
-Or you can click the Fit button to restore the clip to the full frame and try again.
+If you're satisfied, click the check mark to apply the crop adjustment, or click the Fit button to restore the clip to the full frame and try again.

 Click the Ken Burns button to apply the panning effects named after the famous documentary filmmaker.

 Your cropped video may look grainy if you used a low-resolution camcorder, shot in low resolution, or crop to a small portion of the frame.
 Click Fit at any time to undo the cropping.